sparkfabrik/company-playbook/content/resources/seniority-acc-lead-developer.md

     </div>
   </div>

-`NOTE: THIS IS UNDER REVIEW`

 ## Mission

-* To understand customers' needs and help the customer state them in a clear, understandable form.
-* To design systems that satisfy customers' needs.
-* To enable your colleagues to implement those systems.
+* To design systems that satisfy customers' needs and enable your colleagues to implement them.
-* To promote our procedures and standards and to find new opportunities to improve them.
+* To promote our procedures and standards, and seize all opportunities to improve them.
 * To teach by example and words, showing the value of excellence.
+* To dominate complexity, chew difficulties, and laugh in the face of pressure.
 * To value collaboration and critiques as the building blocks for trust with colleagues and customers.
-* To value continuous improvement, seek out opportunities to learn and live by the principles of the Agile manifesto.
+* To adopt and promote DevOps practices and an agile mindset across your team and the whole company.
 * To contribute to the company's technical culture, share your mastery with others.

 ## Values